SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Declaration Modifiers
 ---------------------

-:newTerm:`Declaration modifiers` are context-sensitive keywords that modify the behavior or meaning of a declaration.
-You specify a declaration modifier by writing the appropriate context-sensitive keyword between a declaration's attributes (if any) and the keyword that introduces the declaration.
+:newTerm:`Declaration modifiers` are keywords or context-sensitive keywords that modify the behavior or meaning of a declaration.
+You specify a declaration modifier by writing the appropriate keyword or context-sensitive keyword between a declaration's attributes (if any) and the keyword that introduces the declaration.

 ``final``